New Update: Boost Social Proof with Reviews & Automation

 If you break any Facebook giveaway rules or any local laws for running contests, you cannot hold Facebook liable.

-For example, in RafflePress, there are bonus giveaway actions to ask users to ‘like your page’ and ‘share on Facebook.
-However, since these actions go against Facebook’s policies, I recommend using them at your own risk.
+For example, in RafflePress, there are bonus giveaway actions that ask users to ‘like your page’ and ‘share on Facebook. ‘ Since these actions go against Facebook’s policies, I recommend using them at your own risk.

-If you go ahead and use them, both RafflePress and Facebook cannot be held responsible.
+If you use them, RafflePress and Facebook are not responsible.
 The choice is yours.

 After looking at the rules for running a giveaway on Facebook above, you might have a few questions.
 I’ll do my best to answer your most pressing Facebook competition rules questions below.